-ANNEX II: PI REVIO JS REPORTS BY THE JOINT INSPEC TION UNIT F RELEVANT TO THE WORK OF V VFP, 2007, 2008 AND 2009 Report Report Title Rec.
-No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/5 Review of ICT Hosting Services 3 The executive heads of those United Nations system organizations that currently host their own enterprise resource planning (ERP) implementations internally or in the process of implementing new ERP systems, should explore external hosting solutions, particularly the United Nations International Computing Centre (UNICC), to take advantage of economies of scale when operating these systems as well as to provide for the safety of these systems by placing them in an off-site, secure location.
-E Significant financial savings Accepted Implemented Running costs reduced through consolida- tion of services.
-WFP's ERP system is already hosted by UNICC and complies with this recommendation.
-2008/5 Review of ICT Hosting Services 4 The executive heads of those organizations participating in UNICC should establish an ad-hoc working group within their organization, involving membership from both ICT and business operations, or use their internal ICT governance structure, to come up with concrete suggestions and an action plan to improve the cooperation with and use of ICT hosting services provided by UNICC.
-E Enhanced effectiveness Accepted Implemented Running costs reduced through consolida- tion of services.
-WFP's data centre services are already hosted by UNICC and comply with this recommendation.
-2008/5 Review of ICT Hosting Services 5 The executive heads of those United Nations system organizations which have not yet done so, should pursue joint procurement of ICT hosting services; this is especially the case for those organizations that are in the same duty station/when similar requirements arise. Е Significant financial savings Accepted Implemented Running costs reduced through consolida- tion of services.
-Rome-based agencies are exploring ways to further share ICT services.
+Report Report Title Rec.
+Recommendation Addre- Intended Acceptance Implementation Impact WFP Remarks No. ssee Impact Achieved 2008/5 Review of ICT Hosting Services 3 The executive heads of those United Nations system organizations that currently host their own enterprise resource planning (ERP) implementations internally or in the process of implementing new ERP systems, should explore external hosting solutions, particularly the United Nations International Computing Centre (UNICC), to take advantage of economies of scale when operating these systems as well as to provide for the safety of these systems by placing them in an off-site, secure location.
+E Significant financial savings Accepted Implemented Yes WFP's ERP system is alread hosted by UNICC and compli with this recommendation.
+2008/5 Review of ICT Hosting Services 4 The executive heads of those organizations participating in UNICC should establish an ad-hoc working group within their organization, involving membership from both ICT and business operations, or use their internal ICT governance structure, to come up with concrete suggestions and an action plan to improve the cooperation with and use of ICT hosting services provided by UNICC. Ε Enhanced effectiveness Accepted Implemented Yes WFP's data centre services a already hosted by UNICC an comply with this recommendation.
+2008/5 Review of ICT Hosting Services 5 The executive heads of those United Nations system organizations which have not yet done so, should pursue joint procurement of ICT hosting services; this is especially the case for those organizations that are in the same duty station/when similar requirements arise.
+E Significant financial savings Accepted Implemented Yes Running costs reduced throu consolidation of services.
+Ron based agencies are exploring ways to further share ICT services.